-Posted by Guest Blogger on May 6, 2013, under Archives II, Civil Records.
+Posted by Guest Blogger on December 26, 2013, under Archives II, Civil Records, Reference.

-Posted by Guest Blogger on April 30, 2013, under Archives I, Civil Records, History, Policy and Procedures, Reference, Researchers, The Process.
+Posted by Marie Maxwell on December 4, 2013, under Archives I, Civil Records, History.

-Posted by Guest Blogger on November 26, 2013, under Archives I, Civil Records, History, Outside NARA, Reference, Researchers, The Process.
+Posted by Guest Blogger on November 26, 2013, under Archives II, Civil Records, History.

 Today’s post is written by David Langbart.
 Public comment about what is now called the lack of transparency about U.S. foreign policy is not a new phenomenon.
 The issue goes back to at least World War II, if not before.
 Recognizing that it needed to better inform the public about its activities, in 1948, the Department […]

 Posted by David Langbart on October 18, 2013, under Archives II, Civil Records, Reference.

 The National Archives holds records relating to many firsts: First President.
 First airplane.
 First computer.
 First atomic bomb.
 First man on the moon.
 Here is another first.
 This is Lucile Atcherson.
 [Source: Lucile Atcherson; Official Personnel Folders-Department of State; Record Group 146: Records of the U.S. Civil Service Commission; National Archives, St. Louis, MO] The […]

 Posted by David Langbart on September 9, 2013, under Civil Records, NARA beyond DC/MD.